rivalee/rivalee_old.github.io/swatted/info.md

 ---
-layout: default
+layout: fly-comic
 ---

+# Emergent narrative

 Swatted is a comic about a fly who dies in every comic.
 It's an investigation into using rules to produce an emergent outcome.

+## Rules

-1. Each comic is 6 panels long.
+1. Six panels
-2. The fly dies at the end of every comic.
+2. The fly dies at the end of every comic
-3. The fly is relentlessly optimistic and seemingly blind to his surroundings.
+3. The fly is relentlessly optimistic despite the circumstances
+4. The fly appears to be refined despite his true status
+5. Often a second story is happening in the background
-4. The fly speaks directly to the camera.
+6. The primary voice is the fly, who always speaks directly to the camera
-5. TBC